-Between May 20 – 25, 2021, UC Hastings Law hosted a virtual Mediation Training for students and lawyers involved in its Hastings to Haiti Partnership (HHP).
+Between May 20 – 25, 2021, UC Law SF hosted a virtual Mediation Training for students and lawyers involved in its Hastings to Haiti Partnership (HHP).
 Hosting online was a challenge, but our professors, students, and staff managed the technical challenges and translation issues expertly.
 Participants joined from our partner law school ESCDROJ, the US Embassy in Haiti, and BDHH (a human rights law organization).

 So many people from Hastings helped make the training happen!
 Center for Negotiation and Dispute Resolution (CNDR) staff assisted with coaching exercises, Hastings students assisted with French-English translation, and Hastings staff supported the technical aspects.
 Professors Betsy Candler and Kate Block worked especially hard to make the event a success, with their patient teaching and depth of expertise.
 A special thanks also to Jessica Vapnek in our Global Programs, and Clinical Professors Mai Linh Spencer, Carol Izumi, and Gail Silverstein for their support and knowledge.